How to Plan the Best One Day in Athens Itinerary This Year

 Acropolis

-The citadel dates to the 5th century BC and holds such famous landmarks as the columned Parthenon and the Temple of Athena Nike, honoring the patron goddess of Athens.
+The citadel dates to the 5th century BC and holds famous landmarks like the columned Parthenon and the Temple of Athena Nike, honoring the patron goddess of Athens.
 Other notable structures on top and spilling down the slopes include the Erechtheion temple for Athena and Poseidon, the 6th-century BC Theatre of Dionysus, and the 2nd-century Odeon of Herodes Atticus amphitheater where concerts still are held.

 Acropolis Museum